-In exercise psychology there are two types of motivation.
-These are intrinsic motivation and extrinsic motivation.
-Intrinsic refers to an internal feeling that drives the athlete.
-Extrinsic refers to external desires.
+In exercise psychology, there are two types of motivation: intrinsic and extrinsic.
+Intrinsic refers to an internal feeling.
+It usually lasts longer.

-In these examples, Stephen, Melanie and Jacob are exercising to influence external parts of their lives.
-They are not exercising because they like exercising or want to exercise for its own sake.
+Extrinsic.
+Stephen, Melanie and Jacob exercise to influence external parts of their lives.
 This is extrinsic motivation.
+They are not exercising because they like it.

-The topics of intrinsic and extrinsic motivation have been extensively researched.
+Research.
+Intrinsic and extrinsic motivation have been researched.
 One study describes how intrinsic motivation improves our attitudes towards life.
-This study was done at the University of Zaragoza in Spain.

 Specifically, the direct effects of intrinsic motivation on physical self-concept, and of physical self-concept on satisfaction with life were significant....Relationships between intrinsic motivation

 Enjoyment.
 Having fun and enjoying exercise was found to give people more psychological well-being.
 How important is enjoying exercise?

 Answer: This study indicates it is important.
 It is one thing that can improve your entire attitude about life.

 In conclusion, people who perform physical exercise regularly, and who have fun over time will tend to have a better physical self-perception and, consequently, more psychological well-being.
 Relationships between intrinsic motivation